nicolaiort/stonx-backend/README.md

 * Custom Wallet Prices: https://www.coingecko.com/api

 ## Roadmap
-* Save and view timeseries data about all of your wallets
+* Query timeseries data from all of your assets
 * Support for more ERC20 Tokens
 * Support for ADA